Save thousands on vehicle repairs with Endurance.

 What Doesn’t a Bumper-to-Bumper Warranty Cover?

 As with the covered components, there are some components a bumper-to-bumper warranty doesn’t cover and will also solely depend on your warranty provider, so it is always a good idea to read the fine print of your coverage.
-However, there are specific elements you can always expect to be excluded in your warranty, such as:
+However, there are specific elements you can always expect to be excluded from your warranty.
+Most third-party providers don’t cover::

 General Maintenance